BothymanRoyne/Asteroids/README.md

 Space for shoot
 P for pause

-If an Xbox controller is detected, the game will use that as the input source.
+Uses input abstraction, allowing for use of an Xbox controller or a keyboard to operate the game.